Wednesday, January 13th, 2021

 Personal Protective Equipment (PPE)

 All Caradoc Dentistry team members will be wearing additional personal protective equipment (PPE).
 This protects the team member and the patient.
 Team members will be masked at all times.
 Additionally, receptionists will greet you from in behind plexiglass barriers.
-During aerosol generating procedures, dentists and dental assistants will wear face shields, goggles, gowns, gloves, and N95 masks.
-Team members put on fresh, new equipment before seeing each patient.
+During aerosol generating procedures, your dental practitioners are wearing additional personal protective equipment such as face shields, goggles, gowns, gloves, and N95 masks.

 Infection control has always been a top priority for our practice.
 Our infection control processes ensure that you are both safe and comfortable.
 Dental offices already use hospital grade sterilization equipment and disinfecting agents.
 You may have seen some of this equipment in the sterilization bay in the heart of our office.
-A dedicated team member in our office is responsible for ensuring the rigorous sterilization and record keeping for all of our dental instruments.
+A dedicated team member in our office is responsible for ensuring the rigorous sterilization and record keeping for all the dental instruments is maintained.

 Operatory Disinfection and Air Purification